cdc-sys/LT-Exploration-Update/pleaseREADME.txt

 for server owners:
-please provide this RESOURCE PACK with the link of the server.
+please provide this RESOURCE PACK with the IP of the server you are hosting, or make it obligatory.

 for the players:
 this pack is NOT necessary to play, BUT it will HEAVILY increase QOL while playing the datapack.